Virgilio Martínez and Pía León

 +51 1 2428515

-What makes it special: Chefs Virgilio Martínez and Pía León’s flagship restaurant is a shrine to all things Peruvian, including many ingredients that are seldom served elsewhere.
-The husband-and-wife team have been travelling the length and breadth of the country for several years to source interesting and unique produce from land, sea and mountains.
+What makes it special: Chefs Virgilio Martínez and Pía León’s flagship restaurant is a shrine to all things Peruvian, including many ingredients that are seldom seen elsewhere.
+The husband-and-wife team have been travelling the length and breadth of the country for several years to source interesting and unique produce from land, sea and mountains, and their all-encompassing approach to biodiversity and sustainability earned them the Sustainable Restaurant Award 2019.

 Central family: Martínez and León were married four days after the awards ceremony for The World’s 50 Best Restaurants in 2013, when they celebrated Central’s first appearance on the list.
-León runs the kitchen day-to-day while Martínez still oversees the menu.
-The couple run together, work together and travel together, often in search of new ingredients with Martínez’s sister, Malena.
+The couple run together, work together, travel together and even open more restaurants together, seen in the León-fronted Kjolle, which opened in 2018.

 Other ventures: Central has left its original location in Lima’s Miraflores district for a new home in the arty Barranco neighbourhood, which also houses Malena Martínez’s Mater Iniciativa research project and a cocktail bar called Mayo.
-León opened her first solo restaurant, Kjolle, in July 2018 in the same spot, and only a couple of months later she was voted as the elit® Vodka Latin America’s Best Female Chef 2018.
-Earlier in 2018, the team opened Mil restaurant in Cuzco and they now have their sights set on a project in the Amazon next year.
+Also in 2018, the team opened Mil restaurant in Cusco and they now have their sights set on a project in the Amazon, likely to open in 2020.